Pixplicity/beginners-workshop/lesson1/README.md

 ## Android Studio

 ### Importing an Android project in Android Studio
-Android Studio contains a new project wizard, which is started by chosing “File” → “New Project…”.
+Android Studio contains a new project wizard, which is started by choosing “File” → “New Project…”.
 While convenient, it also asks you with a lot of questions, settings and steps which might be a bit too overwhelming at this point.
-For this workshop we'll only focus on ipmorting an existing Android project.
+For this workshop we'll only focus on importing an existing Android project.

 #### 1. Getting the lesson content